jasminestottsLM/collaborate/README.md

 # collaborate
-Learning how to collaborate on github
+Practicing collaboration on github by changing the README file